tabarra/txAdmin/docs/recipe.md

 ### `copy_path`
 Copy a file or directory.
 The directory can have contents.
 This is an implementation of [fs-extra.copy()](https://github.com/jprichardson/node-fs-extra/blob/HEAD/docs/copy.md).
-- `src:` The source path.
+- `src`: The source path.
 Note that if `src` is a directory it will copy everything inside of this directory, not the entire directory itself.
-- `dest:` The destination path.
+- `dest`: The destination path.
 Note that if `src` is a file, `dest` cannot be a directory.
-- `overwrite:` *(optional, boolean)* When set to `true`, overwrite existing file or directory, default is `true`.
+- `overwrite`: *(optional, boolean)* When set to `true`, overwrite existing file or directory, default is `true`.
 Note that the copy operation will silently fail if you set this to `false` and the destination exists.
 Use the `errorOnExist` option to change this behavior.
-- `errorOnExist:` *(optional, boolean)* When overwrite is `false` and the destination exists, throw an error.
+- `errorOnExist`: *(optional, boolean)* When overwrite is `false` and the destination exists, throw an error.
 Default is `false`.
 ```yaml
 - action: copy_path
   src: ./tmp/cfx-server-data-master/resources/